ferbs/webstack-micro/README.md

 Webstack-micro uses [Docker Compose](https://docs.docker.com/compose/) to assemble a handful of containerized services.
 Your application runs as 1-3 of these services, depending on how you want to structure your app.
-Your code interacts with the provided services, ones that are fairly common an popular to web apps, ideally requiring little configuration or modification.
+Your code interacts with the provided services, ones that are fairly common and popular to web apps, ideally requiring little configuration or modification.
 The services:

 * **services/traefik-gateway** is the entry point for all HTTP requests.
 It is a [Traefik](https://traefik.io) server (aka edge router / load balancer / API gateway.)
 You'll modify its configuration when you want to change which routes are protected (those